CloudBotIRC/CloudBot/README.md

 `python bot.py`

 It will generate a default config for you.
-Once you have editied the config, run it again with
+Once you have edited the config, run it again with

 `python bot.py`